weareswat/challenges/README.md

 * **GitHub** - all our code is hosted here.
 We use Pull Requests and do code reviews for those.
 Everyone on the team reviews PRs.
 It's expected that you write quality code with automated tests.
 Once a PR is reviewed and accepted, the person who opened the PR should merge it and delete the branch.

 * **Continuous Integration** - we use Semaphore for our CI needs.
 Everytime we push to a branch, our test suite runs on Semaphore.
-If a test fails, please don't open a PR.

-* **Deployments** - we use capistrano.
-Nothing, and we mean nothing, gets deployed without passing the 2 above items.

 * **Slack** - we mostly communicate asynchronously between the development team and with other teams.
 This is our chat tool.
 Abuse it.

-* **Asana and Trello** - we use Asana for discussing features we'd like to see in InvoiceXpress.
-This includes people from other teams joining the discussions.
-Once we decide what to build on a sprint, we create the sprint backlog items in Trello and stay focused there until end of sprint.
+* **Trello** - once we decide what to build on a sprint, we create the sprint backlog items in Trello and stay focused there until the end of the sprint.

 * **Support tasks** - We are paranoid about providing top notch support to our customers.
-We have a dedicated happiness team working full-time communicating with clients.
-Our development team works very closely with the happiness one.
-We use another Trello board to manage support tickets.
-Every 2 weeks, 1 developer stays focused on solving support tickets.
+We have a dedicated customer support team working full-time communicating with clients.
+Our development team works very closely with the customer support team delivering happiness to our clients.